My question for you is why are men so relaxed in the way that they present themselves (attire wise) when going on dates?

 Fact is: until there are mass consequences for bad behavior, behavior doesn’t change.

 Fact is: until there are mass consequences for bad behavior, behavior doesn’t change.
 Which means that your best hope is a full boycott of sartorially challenged men until they learn their lesson.
 But as long as some woman is willing to sleep with the bed-head guy in a stained T-shirt and flip flops, he’s going to keep being that way.
-My point is that if it bothers you this much, it doesn’t have to be YOU.
+My point is that if it bothers you this much, YOU don’t have to sleep with him.

 Changing others is the LEAST effective way to date.